-Nativity of Mary Catholic School provides a Catholic education that fosters academic, spiritual, social, and emotional growth while preparing students to become impactful members of our community and world.
-We aim to inspire our children to become the saints of the future!
+Nativity of Mary School provides a Catholic education that fosters academic excellence and spiritual growth while preparing students to become responsible citizens in a global society.

 Nativity Preschool Philosophy

 Our philosophy is that children learn best in a warm, caring environment.
 Our program is designed to promote social skills, independence, and confidence through hands-on learning experiences.
 We provide an engaging, comfortable environment in which children can discover their own interests and talents and to take pride in their accomplishments.
 We work with families to develop a well-rounded child with a strong Catholic identity.